Mousto097/Bloggit/readme.md

 -   [License](#license)
 -   [Contact](#contact)

-# What is BlogApp?
+# What is Bloggit?

-This is a website with a blog application.
+Bloggit is a website with a blog application.
 It also includes full authentication and file uploading.

 # Contributors